Interface

 How to model an Enterprise Service Bus (ESB)

 This approach helps you model the Enterprise Service Bus and the microservices.
-LeanIX recommends modeling this always from the business perspective.
+SAP LeanIX recommends modeling this always from the business perspective.
 However, you can always model this in much more detail with the caveat that you need to manage more data.
 As you can see, the approach is similar to how we model Interface for the middleware.

 Then, you can introduce more complexity and information in the modeling to have a more detailed view of the technical interface and data flow.